-And while you can’t see it, the U.S. Environmental Protection Agency, reports that the air inside our homes can actually be more contaminated by odors, allergens and chemicals than the air outside—as much as 2 to 5 times higher.
+But they can also be home to airborne contamination.
+The U.S. Environmental Protection Agency reports that the air inside our homes can actually be more contaminated by odors, allergens and chemicals than the air outside—as much as 5 times higher.

 Allergens and other irritants or contaminants can enter your home every time the door opens.
 Make sure to regularly vacuum carpets, upholstered furniture, drapes and other furnishings using a high-efficiency filter vacuum.

 Same with floors and other surfaces: Sweep and mop frequently and have a regular schedule for dusting and washing bedding to reduce dust and mites.

 When it comes to humidity, which can be controlled with a dehumidifier or air conditioner, aim for between 30-50 percent.
 Removing moisture is key to inhibiting mold and mildew growth.